 Recent App Reviews

 As new iOS apps flood the App Store every day — recently topping 900,000 — we know it’s tough to tell which ones are worth their salt.
-But thanks to our weekly scoop, you can have the best for a bargain!
-Here you’ll find a weekly roundup of the coolest free or discounted apps for a limited-time only.
+But thanks to our Weekly Scoop, you can have the best for free!
+Here you’ll find a weekly roundup of the coolest apps free or at a discount for a limited-time only.
 Each week features the best and brightest from websites like Free App Report, AppsGoneFree, appsfire, and more.

 Hurry!
 Get 'em while they’re hot!